Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 ## 2. Define Your .plain File

 Create a `.plain` file to specify your application's functionality, data structures, and acceptance tests.
-For more details, see [Plain language specifications](Plain-language-specification.md).
+The following example shows a template for the array sorting problem.
+For more details, see [Plain language specifications](plain-language-specification.md).

 **Example: `my_app.plain`**
 ```plain